Asia

 Is Mongolia safe for solo travelers?

-With the current advisory at Level 1 (Normal Precautions), Mongolia is generally manageable for prepared solo travelers.
+With the current advisory at Level 0 (No advisory data), Mongolia is generally manageable for prepared solo travelers.
 Standard precautions apply: share your itinerary, keep digital copies of your passport, and register with STEP (step.state.gov).

 Always cross-check with official sources: travel.state.gov · cdc.gov